mathieudelehaye/AndroidJavaTools/README.md

 # AndroidJavaTools
-A framework to develop Android apps in Java
+A framework to develop Android apps with Java Technologies